Considering Aurora Solar software, but unsure if it’s worth the hype and price? We get it.

 "Some abnormal roofs are tough to get correct in Aurora."
 (G2 - Solar Designer)

-Common complaints about Aurora Solar simulations include inaccurate terrain analysis, especially in unusual roof configurations and remote areas, as well as challenges with the learning curve for designing roof planes.
+Common complaints about Aurora Solar simulations include inaccurate terrain analysis, especially in unusual roof configurations and remote areas, as well as a steep learning curve for designing roof planes.

 Feature requests often focus on enhancing proposal customization, improving the accuracy of the automatic modeling feature, and refining the DXF creation process.